pydata/xarray/doc/pandas.rst

 Working with pandas
 ===================

-One of the most important features of xray is the ability to convert to and from :py:mod:`pandas` objects to interact with the rest of the PyData ecosystem.
+One of the most important features of xarray is the ability to convert to and from :py:mod:`pandas` objects to interact with the rest of the PyData ecosystem.
 For example, for plotting labeled data, we highly recommend using the visualization `built in to pandas itself`__ or provided by the pandas